This is an updated and easier to read version of an infographic article written by BillionDollarGraphics.com that no longer exists.

 With a car travelling at 45 mph the advertiser has around 3 seconds to communicate its message.

-Hence follow the rules of billboard advertising and keep it really simple.
+If you do local business advertising follow the rules of billboard advertising and keep it really simple.

 Never Judge a Netflix Movie by It’s Cover